GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 ---

 To use most [Chrome APIs][api-ref], your extension must declare its intent in the permissions fields of the [manifest](#manifest).
-Extensions can request the following categories of permissions,specified using the respective manifest keys:
+Extensions can request the following categories of permissions, specified using the respective manifest keys:

 [`"permissions"`](#permissions)
 : contain items from a list of known strings (such as `"geolocation"`).
 Changes may trigger a [warning](#warnings).